daniel-melanson/spire-api.melanson.dev/README.md

 Information about courses, sections, and subjects is publicly available; but retrieving that information from Spire is difficult.
 This web crawler will retrieve as much information from Spire as possible and serve it on a public RESTful API.

+If you have a need that is not met by this API, please open an issue, or email me and I can provide a `pg_dump` of the database.

 ## Documentation

 A list of schemas and endpoints can be found [here](https://spire-api.melanson.dev/docs).